fgilde/AI-Ming/README.md

 [![Watch on YouTube](https://img.youtube.com/vi/i98wF4218-Q/maxresdefault.jpg)](https://youtu.be/i98wF4218-Q)

 ## Want to contribute a model?
 See **[MODELS.md](MODELS.md)** for the full step-by-step guide.
-PowerAim's in-app downloader merges models from this fork **and** from the upstream Babyhamsta/Aimmy repo — newer commit wins on a name conflict, fork wins on a tie.
+PowerAim's in-app downloader merges models from PowerAim's repo **and** from a configured upstream community model repo — newer commit wins on a name conflict, PowerAim's repo wins on a tie.

-## Credits

-PowerAim is built on the shoulders of [Babyhamsta/Aimmy](https://github.com/Babyhamsta/Aimmy) by BabyHamsta, MarsQQ and Taylor — without their original work and ONNX/DirectML wiring this project would not exist.
-Thank you. ❤️

-**Model creators (kept from upstream):**
-- Babyhamsta — UniversalV4, Phantom Forces
-- Natdog400 — AIO V2, V7
-- Themida — Arsenal, Strucid, Bad Business, Blade Ball, LGHub check
-- Hogthewog — Da Hood, FN
-- Ninja — MarsQQ's emotional support

-PowerAim is **source-available** (see [SourceAvailable.md](SourceAvailable.md)).
-Commercial forks are not permitted.